-Have you come accross a “process system isn’t responding” error leaving an unresponsive screen on your Android phone?
+Have you come across a “process system isn’t responding” error leaving an unresponsive screen on your Android phone?

 Then you are not alone…….